lishachoudhary/Music-Cluster-Analysis/README.md

 3. Deploy live with Streamlit Cloud or Hugging Face Spaces
 4. Auto-update playlists via Spotify API

+⭐️ Why This Project?
+This project blends:

+Music + Machine Learning 🎵 🤖

+Real-world use of clustering and feature analysis

+A clean, user-friendly UI

+Instant impact — playlists you’ll actually listen to!

+It’s built to impress both recruiters and music lovers.

 Built with love and a lot of music 🎶 by Lisha Choudhary